dxlabskku/StepGCN/README.md

-# StepGCN: Step-oriented Graph Convolutional Networks in Representation Learning
+# Step-oriented Graph Convolutional Networks in Representation Learning
-This repository contains the PyTorch implementation code for the paper "StepGCN: Step-oriented Graph Convolutional Networks in Representation Learning"
+This repository contains the PyTorch implementation code for the paper "Step-oriented Graph Convolutional Networks in Representation Learning"

 ## Dependencies
 - CUDA 11.0